NorMenMe/NorMenMe/README.md

 ~~~

-:plant: I've worked more then a decade in the lighting department for movies shot in Berlin.
+:earth_africa: I've worked more then a decade in the lighting department for movies shot in Berlin.